The-Veterans-Lounge/utah-veterans-lounge/docs/components/event-system.md

 ⚙️ Event System Use Case (High-Level)
 To build an event system:

-Create a CMS Collection called Events with fields like Name, Date, Time, Description, docshots/Image, Location.
+Create a CMS Collection called Events with fields like Name, Date, Time, Description, Image, Location.

 Use a Collection List to display events dynamically on a page.